Laura Alberta Linton: Career in medicine

 Linton then left the field of chemistry and pursued a career in medicine.
 The reasons for her change of discipline are the subject of speculation.
 Perhaps there was a family influence, as a brother, Thomas Linton, and a sister, Sarah Linton Phelps, were both physicians.

-From 1895 to 1900, Linton was an assistant in physiology and physiological chemistry at University of Minnesota; she received an M.D. from that institution in 1900.
+From 1895 to 1900, Linton was an assistant in physiology and physiological chemistry at University of Minnesota; she earned an M.D. from that institution in 1900.

 Immediately after graduating, Linton accepted a position at Rochester State Hospital, taking the place of her sister Sarah, who was in failing health.
 Laura worked at the hospital for the final fifteen years of her life.
 She made two significant contributions to the hospital.
 First, she taught a course to the nurses on dietary principles; second, Linton instituted a supervised program for mentally ill female patients, in which they were allowed to do needlework and handicrafts.
 This was one of the first ever hospital programs to use occupational therapy.

 Linton was a member of the American Association for the Advancement of Science and the Association for the Advancement of Women.